 - 34% fewer qualified leads

-The algorithm optimized for engagement — which in B2B means people clicking out of curiosity, not purchase intent.
-Every casual click on a Display ad cost the same as a high-intent Search click, but converted at a fraction of the rate.
+The algorithm optimized for engagement — in B2B, that means people clicking out of curiosity, not purchase intent.
+Every casual Display click cost the same as a high-intent Search click, but converted at a fraction of the rate.

 Case Study: Luxury Watch Retailer